ohmp/james-project/src/adr/0035-distributed-listeners-configuration.md

  - **AddListener**: Add a given listener.
 This should be rejected if the group is already used.
  - **RemoveListener**: Remove a given listener.

+Configuration changes are not supported.
+The administrator is expected to remove the given listener, then add it again.

 It will have the following events: